vitorm04/docs.pt-br/docs/framework/winforms/controls/how-to-create-a-multipane-user-interface-with-windows-forms.md

     }
     ```

-3. No Visual Basic, adicione uma chamada para o procedimento que você acabou de criar no `New()` procedimento.
-No Visual C#, adicione esta linha de código para o construtor da classe de formulário.
+3. Em Visual Basic, adicione uma chamada para o procedimento que você acabou de criar no procedimento de `New()`.
+No Visual C#, adicione esta linha de código ao construtor para a classe Form.

     ```vb
     ' Add this to the New procedure.